 Over the past decade, many systems have been developed for humans to remotely connect to their pets at home.
 Yet little attention has been paid to how animals can control such systems and what the implications are of animals using internet systems.
 This paper explores the creation of a video call device to allow a dog to remotely call their human, giving the animal control and agency over technology in their home.
 After building and prototyping a novel interaction method over several weeks and iterations, we test our system with a dog and a human.
 Analysing our experience and data, we reflect on power relations, how to quantify an animal's user experience and what interactive internet systems look like with animal users.
 This paper builds upon Human-Computer Interaction methods for unconventional users, uncovering key questions that advance the creation of animal-to-human interfaces and animal internet devices.

-|Name||Proceedings of the ACM on Human-Computer Interaction|
+|Journal||Proceedings of the ACM on Human-Computer Interaction|

-|Conference||ACM International Conference on Interactive Surfaces and Spaces|
+|Event||ACM International Conference on Interactive Surfaces and Spaces - Łódź, Poland|

 Duration: 14 Nov 2021 → 17 Nov 2021